harishs190/CourseProjects/README.md

 # AIMLProjects
-AI-MLprojects repository contains projects handled as part of course pursued in great learning
+AI-MLprojects repository contains projects worked on as part of AIML PGP course pursued in great learning ( Great lakes institute of Management )